matiasgarcia-dot/matiasgarcia-dot/README.md

 ## 👨‍💻 About Me

-👨‍💻 &nbsp;I am a Data Engineer with experience in software development and data engineering tasks.
+👨‍💻 &nbsp;I am a DATA ENGINEER with experience in software development and data engineering tasks.

-💡 &nbsp;I specialize in implementing ETL processes, managing large volumes of data, and optimizing workflows.
+💡 &nbsp;I specialize in implementing ETL processes, managing large volumes of data,optimizing workflows and more.

-🎓 &nbsp;I am a Data Engineer from the Universidad Tecnológica Nacional (UTN-FRBA), Argentina, and I am currently studying Programming at UTN-FRSR.
+🎓 &nbsp;I am a DATA ENGINEER from the Universidad Tecnológica Nacional (UTN-FRBA), Argentina, and I am currently studying Programming at UTN-FRSR.

-🌱 &nbsp;I am on my way to learning more about Big Data, Workflow Orchestration, and advanced Data Processing techniques.

-✍️ &nbsp;In my free time, I work on projects based on data engineering and topics that help me grow professionally.

 📩 &nbsp;Feel free to contact me at **matisgar32@gmail.com**.